Cloudpunk is getting a fancy collector's edition on PC after all

 Ion Lands said that the initial decision to bypass PC was "just a feasibility thing," but that following the reaction to the initial announcement on Twitter, it was able to convince the company producing the physical editions that "even if we wouldn't make much with those, it's still worth it doing it and not leaving out platforms."

-"When it was excluded, people reacted immediately and we all made a rather quick decision to not leave out any platforms," a studio rep explained.
+"When it was excluded, people reacted immediately and we all made a rather quick decision to not leave out any platforms," Ion Lands founder Marko Dieckmann explained.
 "In the past, Xbox and PC Signature Editions were a bit hit or miss.
 But Cloudpunk is a very PC-centric game, so it makes sense.
 After all, that's what the game was [initially developed] for."

 The Cloudpunk Signature Edition will include the game, a soundtrack CD, art print, and enamel pins, and will come in a "sturdy" sleeved box.
 It's obviously an object of niche interest, but if you happen to be interested, you can get a closer look at it (but not actually order it just yet) at signatureeditiongames.com.
 And in case you missed it, a recent Cloudpunk update added a first-person perspective option to the game, and it is stunning.